Medieval Tabard

 A knight wearing a tabard.
 From Le grand armorial équestre de la Toison d'or.
 Manuscrit BNF Arsenal 4790.
 Source: Wikimedia.

-Medieval Tabards on Amazon
+Find Medieval Tabards

 Books about Medieval Clothing